ThomasHEaton/UIEX/README.md

 NOT FOR USE YET - this class in intended to be the editor class for inline field and property inspectors

+### RedOwlAssetEditor (Alpha)

+This class is inteded to provide some Quality of Life improvements when writing an editor window which is to provide as the editor for for scriptable objects - this editor window maybe eventually be merged with RedOwlEditorWindow - i'm not sure yet - as it will sort of overlap in functionality with RedOwlEditorWindow and RedOwlInspector - not ready for use yet

 ### RedOwlEditorWindow (Beta)

 This class bring together the RedOwlUtils functions into a Unity EditorWindow class that builds its UI using UIElements.
 This class is still under heavy development so i won't document it here yet, but it has a few Quailty of Life improvments that make working with editor windows much much easier - go read the code if you want to know more!